The 9th meeting of the Housing Partnership took place in Geneva on 9 and 10 November, 2017 and revolved around three main axes:

 - The progress made in the Action Plan of the Partnership

 Subgroups were able to further pursue their issues.
 The subgroup on state aid developed a draft programme for a capacity building workshop on state aid and started a discussion about VAT related issues, initiated by Poznan.
-Subgroup on general housing policy discussed several issues, amongst them the next steps of the “toolkit and guidelines for housing policy” and a possible testing opportunity in a “policy lab”, to be followed in the months to come.
+Subgroup on general housing policy discussed several issues, amongst them the next steps of the “toolkit for affordable housing” and a possible testing opportunity in a “policy lab”, to be followed in the months to come.
 The subgroup on finances worked on the recommendations to improve housing conditions in old and new Member States.

 The meeting in Geneva prepared the implementation of existing and saw the emergence of new actions, and generated important findings in the field of governance and international links, said coordinator Michaela Kauer, City of Vienna.
 The Partnership took note of the workplan for 2018, with upcoming working sessions in Lisbon, Luxemburg, Ljubljana and Vienna.
 Members were informed about important feedback from the public presentation of the first deliveries of the Partnership, as well as from remarks received from the MS at UDG and DGUM level and the internal consultation of the Commission services.
 “Our action plan will continue to be fed in by the works of our subgroups until the second half of 2018” informed Szolgayová and Kauer, the two coordinators.
 “A final result will be published officially after approval of all our members by the end of next year, as foreseen in the Pact of Amsterdam”.